lcdb/lcdb-wrapper-tests/wrappers/multiqc/README.md

 `analysis_directory` is required.
 It points to the top-level dir in which MultiQC should search.

-`--force` is always automatically specified, to allow Snakemake to decide when to overwrite an existing file when dependent files have been updated.
+The `--force` argument is always automatically specified, to allow Snakemake to decide when to overwrite an existing file when dependent files have been updated.

 Additional parameters can be passed to MultiQC verbatim by supplying a string in params.extra.

 ## Log
 If snakemake.log is supplied, a log will be written there; otherwise to stdout.